safai-labs/resiliate-book/README.md

 # Editing this book

 This book is written using a documentation system called Markdown Book.
-It uses *Markdown* to create content
+It uses *Markdown* to create content.

+Please have a quick read of how we use markdown to write content.
+And then read [Anatomy of a book](https://rust-lang.github.io/mdBook/guide/creating.html#anatomy-of-a-book) section to get a basic understanding of how books are organized.

 # Introduction to Markdown